 AgMRC Special Projects Initiative Curriculum

 The following lessons can be utilized independently of each other to educate students on value-added agriculture and the information shared on www.agmrc.org.
-The lessons were developed by Dustin Perry and Preston Byrd, graduate students in the Department of Agricultural Education and Studies at Iowa State University.
+The lessons were developed by Dustin Perry, Preston Byrd, Trent Wells and Elly Stremsterfer, graduate students in the Department of Agricultural Education and Studies at Iowa State University.
 Additional lessons will be added as they are developed.